villalonreina/ENIGMA-DTI-Normative-Modeling/README.md

 The code has been tested on Python 3.9 and PCNtoolkit v29.
 The instructions to install the PCNtoolkit and approximate installation times can be found here: [PCNtoolkit installation](https://github.com/amarquand/PCNtoolkit).

 ## Demo of model development
 Here we provide a subsample of the original dataset used in the paper of ~5400 subjects for DTI-FA.
 This file is in the `data` folder.
-One can run the training code on Ipython the folowing way:
+One can run the training code on Ipython the following way:
 ```
 mkdir /path/to/output_dir/norm_model
-out_dir=/path/to/output_dir/norm_model
+out_dir='/path/to/output_dir/norm_model'
 cd code/

 run nm_hbr_controls1_rob_spline_age_sexbatch_v29.py